zuozhenggh/learning-library/developer-library/forms-to-oci/provision/provision.md

    ![](./images/forms-local-provision-end.png)

 Then wait that it is finished.
+It takes about 10 mins.

 ## Task 3: Port Forwarding